Study Permit

 • Proof of payment of tuition and accommodation fees;

-• A letter from the person or institution providing you with money; and/or,
+• A letter from the person or institution providing you with money; and/or

 • Proof of a scholarship or funding paid from within Canada.

-Family or friends of the applicant may submit letters confirming that they will support the applicant during his or her studies.
+Family or friends of the applicant may also submit letters confirming that they will support the applicant during his or her studies.

 If an application is approved